How to Start

 Step 4.
 Apply a skin

 To ensure correct initialization and a visually pleasing appearance of the control, it's recommended to apply a skin at the top level of your application.
-The SVAR library provides three skins: Willow, DarkWillow, and Material.
+The SVAR Svelte library provides three skins: Willow, DarkWillow, and Material.
 Each skin is available in the package you have already installed.

 To apply a skin to all the components in your application, you can import the desired skin from the same package and wrap your entire application within the skin's tag.
 Here's an example: